bola-de-gude-12/docs/Continia Document Capture/Business functionality/Continia eDocuments/Activating Continia eDocuments.md

 This article describes how to activate Continia eDocuments.
 The activation is the first part of the overall setup process:

 * Activating Continia eDocuments (this article)
-* [Setting up Continia eDocuments](@DC-179), including XML structures and stylesheet import, if applicable
+* [Setting up Continia eDocuments](@DC-179), including XML structures and stylesheet import – if applicable
 * [Setting up the Continia Delivery Network](@DC-75), unless this has been done at an earlier stage
 * [Setting up Customers and Vendors](@DC-180)